Employers: Reporting Fraudulent Claims

 - Have not applied for or received unemployment benefits recently.

-IDES is deeply sorry for any confusion this may have caused, and we want to assure victims and employers that they do not owe any money as a result of a fraudulent claim.
+IDES is sorry for any confusion this may have caused, and we want to assure individuals and employers that they do not owe any money as a result of a fraudulent claim.
 If your employee is a victim of fraud, they can ignore the overpayment notice.
 Our unemployment benefits computer system sends overpayment letters automatically when people do need to repay benefits.
 Due to the massive number of fraudulent claims filed recently, the computer system sent many of these letters in error before IDES could stop them.
 We apologize if your employee accidentally received one.

 As a reimbursable employer, do I have to pay for fraudulent claims based on ID theft when they appear on the quarterly Statement of Amount Due for Benefits Paid (BEN-118R)?